RahulSDeshpande/tyriar.github.io/_posts/2014-06-15-fibonacci-heap.md

 ### Decrease key

 Decrease key lowers the key of a node.
 The node is then cut from the tree, joining the root list as its own tree.
 The parent of the node is then cut if it is marked, this continues for each anscestor until a parent that is not marked is encountered, which is then marked.
+The pointer to the minimum node is then updated if the node's new value is less than the current minimum.

 {% include svg-with-script.html class="center-aligned" alt="Decrease key" src="/images/2014/06/15/decrease-key.anim.svg" width="390px" caption="DecreaseKey(20, 1)" %}